I travel a lot; I hate having my life disrupted by routine.

 I got the bike down while Cindy did a much needed dog hair removal of the inside of the truck.
 Its gotten to the point, that if we put the windows down while driving, you need to close your eyes and mouth for a few seconds, as the initial blast of air fills the interior with stray hairs.
 When she was done, it looked as if a massacre had taken place around the truck.
 Hair was everywhere, just what we needed to attract the local bear population.

-These mountain roads are what motorcycles are made for.
-Tight turns, steep climbs and even faster down hills.
-I knew Cindy was freaking out, but when you get a road like this, you have to have some fun on it.
 It's obvious this is a motorcycle destination because of all the bikes that were riding up and down the canyons.
 The aspen covered hillsides fight for your attention, but pulling over on the bike to take it all in is much easier then stopping the truck and trailer combo.

 We watched the sun set over Albuquerque and Santa Fe before riding back down the mountain to the warm camper.
 It was going to be a cold one at this elevation, and even with a leather jacket on, I could feel the air temperature dropping quickly.